CodeGlassDotIO/Docs/_docs/LicenseTypes/ExperimentalSubscription.md

 {% include LicenseTypes/OfflineExplaination.md %}

-## Concurrent software users
+## Multiple Users
-Yes, 3 concurrent users per subscription <br/>
+Yes, 3 users per subscription <br/>

+## Concurrent Use
+3 per subscription.

 {% include LicenseTypes/ConcurrentSoftwareUsersExplaination.md %}

+**Note: Uninstalling the application does not remove the device activation due to limitations of our license provider**

 ## Perpetual Fallback License Requirements